2019 International Junior Ranger Camp

 EUROPARC Federation and Lahemaa National Park welcomed 30 participants from 15 different Parks, from 7th to 13th July 2019.
 With the collaboration of the Estonian Environmental Board, the camp was hosted by Lahemaa National Park (Estonia) one of Europe’s most important forest protection areas, situated at the coastal area of North Estonia.

-18th International Juniors Ranger Camp – Parks connecting generations
+18th International Junior Ranger Camp – Parks connecting generations

 This camp has been an amazing week for 50 young people (13-18 years old) who came in representation of their 15 protected areas, from across 9 different countries.
 In Lahemaa, forest, bog and coastal ecosystems, as well as semi-natural communities, geological monuments, and historic and architectural monuments are protected.